 It is also a good idea to use the wp-cli bash completion script so you can tab complete commands.

-Download and file it in your home folder and reference it in your .bash_profile
+Download the wp-completion.bash file and move it into your home folder and reference it in your .bash_profile by adding in the bash_profile…

 wp-cli comes bundled with development tools like VVV Vagrant and Valet.
 In VVV instance you need to SSH in to the vm and run it – by installing it also on macOS you can run it natively in the WP webroot folder without SSH’ing in.